noodlehaus/dispatch/README.md

 Dispatch PHP 5.4+ Micro-framework
 =================================
-Dispatch is a micro-framework that only gives your routing, views rendering, and some other convenience functions.
+Dispatch is another PHP micro-framework.
+It's very small (23 functions at the moment) and very straightforward to use.
+No classes, no namespaces.

 ## Requirements
 Dispatch requires at least PHP 5.4 to work.
 Honestly, 5.4 is required just